Announcing 2020 Highway Safety Poster Contest Winners

 The contest was open to children 17 years old or younger, and judges selected posters based on creativity, how well the poster conveyed the highway safety theme, and the use of color.

-The winning posters appeared in the Annual Workers Memorial program and were on display at the ceremony.
 Although the posters differ greatly in appearance, they all convey one of these important messages, "Be Work Zone Alert" or "Move Over."

 Winner 14 – 17 year olds

 Elaheh Khazi is a 14-year-old freshman honor student at Mission San Jose High School in Fremont.
 She loves learning new languages, traveling, music and sports.
 Her father, Parwiz Khazi, is a Transportation Electrical Engineer P.E. in District 4, Traffic Operations.
 Elaheh says “People need to drive cautiously and avoid major collisions in work zones.
 I wanted to portray the consequences of drunk driving and texting while driving.
 I hope my artwork conveys the dangers and people will heed this life saving message to “Be Work Zone Alert.”

 Winner 11 – 13 year olds